kmj0792/PolarDSN/README.md

 ![git_overview](https://github.com/user-attachments/assets/5962613d-ddca-4f50-92ed-cbb8b69e2d89)

-This repository provides a reference implementation of TrustSGCN as described in the following paper "[PolarDSN: An Inductive Approach to Learning the Evolution of Network Polarization in Dynamic Signed Networks](https://doi.org/10.1145/3627673.3679654)", published at CIKM 2024 (full paper).
+This repository provides a reference implementation of PolarDSN as described in the following paper "[PolarDSN: An Inductive Approach to Learning the Evolution of Network Polarization in Dynamic Signed Networks](https://doi.org/10.1145/3627673.3679654)", published at CIKM 2024 (full paper).
 (33rd ACM International Conference on Information and Knowledge Management (ACM CIKM 2024))

 ## Authors
 - Min-Jeong Kim (kmj0792@hanyang.ac.kr)